 • Financial guidelines and constraints.

 • Product architecture.
-(This is included in RM)

 • Service catalogue.
-(This is included in RM)

-Why "Deployment failure reports" instead of just "Deployment review reports"?
+In the key inputs section, why “Deployment failure reports” instead of just “Deployment review reports”?

 § 3.1.2 Deployment lifecycle management

-• Deployment review reports.
+• Deployment reports.

 § 4 Organisations and people